SEO for Sydney Beauty Salons

 For beauty salons, the Google Map Pack (the three local results shown above organic listings) drives more enquiries than any other search feature.
 When someone searches "beautician near me" or "tax beautician [suburb]," the Map Pack appears first — and the top three listings capture over 60% of clicks.

-Winning the Map Pack comes down to three factors: relevance, distance, and prominence.
+For beauty salons, winning the Map Pack comes down to three factors: relevance, distance, and prominence.
 You can't control distance (that's the searcher's location), but you can dominate relevance and prominence.

 Map Pack Domination Checklist